MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Model Details

 \subsection{DDSP Inference}

+In work proposed by~\cite{engel2020ddsp}, an autoencoder is built to reconstruct audio by predicting synthesis parameters from audio features.
+We refer to this prior work as the ``DDSP autoencoder.''
+Given an audio, fundamental frequency is estimated by CREPE~\citep{kim2018crepe} model, and the loudness is extracted via an A-weighting of the power spectrum~\citep{hantrakul2019fast}.
+Then, the fundamental frequency and loudness are input to a multi-layer perceptron (MLP) respectively.
+The output of the MLPs are concatenated and passed to a uni-directional GRU.
+Finally, an MLP is used to predict synthesis parameters from GRU output.

+Our DDSP Inference module differs from the above DDSP autoencoder by enabling more information extracted from audio input.
+The architecture of the DDSP Inference is shown in Figure~\ref{ddsp_inference}.
+In addition to fundamental frequency estimated by CREPE and loundess extracted via A-weighting of the power spectrum, an 8-layer convolutional neural network (CNN)~\citep{726791} is used to extract features from log-scale Mel-spectrogram, and a bi-directional long-short term memory network (LSTM)~\citep{hochreiter1997long} is then applied to extract contextual features.
+The use of CNN applied on log-scale Mel-spectrogram help model to extract more information from audio input, thus enabling more accurate synthesis parameter estimation.

-In DDSP Inference, a fully-connected network is used on fundamental frequency and loudness, and an 8-layer convolutional neural network (CNN)~\citep{726791} is used on log-scale Mel-spectrogram to extract features.
-Then a bi-directional long-short term memory network (LSTM)~\citep{hochreiter1997long} and a fully connected layer are used to map the features to synthesis parameters.
+In our DDSP Inference module, a fully-connected network is applied on fundamental frequency and loudness.
+The output is concatenated with the output of CNN, send to the bi-directional LSTM to extract contextual features.
+Another fully connected layer are used to map the features to synthesis parameters.
+The CNN network in the DDSP Inference module is similar to the one used by~\cite{kong2020panns} for computational efficiency.
+The detailed architecture of the CNN is shown in Table~\ref{ddsp-inference-cnn}.

-Similar to the original DDSP~\citep{engel2020ddsp}, the fundamental frequency is estimated by CREPE~\citep{kim2018crepe} model, and the loudness is extracted via an A-weighting of the power spectrum~\citep{hantrakul2019fast}.
-In extracting features from the audio, our approach differs from the autoencoder in the original DDSP~\citep{engel2020ddsp} work.
-We use a CNN to extract additional features from the log-scale Mel-spectrogram to allow better feature extraction with more information for predicting synthesis parameters.
-Features are extracted by an 8-layer CNN with batch normalization~\citep{ioffe2015batch} and are concatenated with the features extracted by a fully-connected layer from fundamental frequency and loudness.
-The detailed architecture of the CNN in the DDSP Inference Module is shown in Table~\ref{ddsp-inference-cnn}.
-The CNN network in the DDSP Inference module is similar to the one used in~\citep{kong2020panns} for computational efficiency.

-The DDSP Inference Module is optimized via Adam optimizer in a batch size of 16 and a learning rate of 0.0003.
-We choose a log-scale Mel-spectrogram of 64 dimensions in this work to extract features by CNN.
-The features extracted by CNN are mapped to a dimension of 256, as well as the features extracted from the fundamental frequency and loudness.
-If trained in the multi-instrument setting, an instrument embedding in 64 dimensions will be concatenated.
+The DDSP Inference Module is optimized via Adam optimizer in a batch size of 16 and a learning rate of $3e-4$.
+We choose a log-scale Mel-spectrogram with 64 frequency dimensions in this work to extract features by CNN.
+The features extracted by CNN are mapped to 256 dimensions, and concatenated to the features extracted from the fundamental frequency and loudness.
+When trained in the multi-instrument setting, a 64 dimensional instrument embedding is also concatenated to the aforementioned feature vectors.
 The bi-directional LSTM has a hidden dimension of 256.